BEFRIENDING YOUR BRAIN

 ABOUT ME:

-I am a certified mindfulness teacher and I am passionate about teaching mindfulness in an inclusive and accessible manner.
-I completed the 2-year Mindfulness Meditation Teacher Certification Program (MMTCP) led by Tara Brach and Jack Kornfield.
-Mindfulness Teacher Certification awarded by the Awareness Training Institute & the Greater Good Science Center at University of California, Berkley.
+completed the 2-year Mindfulness Meditation Teacher Certification Program (MMTCP) led by Tara Brach and Jack Kornfield.
+This 'Mindfulness Teacher Certification' was awarded by Sounds True, the Awareness Training Institute, and the University of California at Berkley's Greater Good Science Center.

-Additional trainings I have completed:
+Additional mindfulness teacher training programs I have completed:

 -The Complete Trauma Sensitive Mindfulness Training-Part 1 & 2